Jnash1997/physics-engine/README.md

 1. Clone the repository
 2. Navigate to the project's root directory
-3. Run make to build the project
+3. Run `make` to build the project
 4. The executible will be created in the project root

+The makefile includes Windows=specific commands for compatability.

 ## Usuage